dodohack/bangli-admin-spa/README.txt

 # DEVELOPMENT #

 *.
+Copy .config.ts.example to .config.ts and update it to fit your dev env.
+*.
 Run git pull and npm install
 *.
 Modify app/api/index.ts to correct set the auth-server and api-server to your test servers(you should run both bangli-auth and huluwa-api in order to